2. Git Basics

-Git can use four major network protocols to transfer data: Local, Secure Shell (SSH), Git, and HTTP.
+Git can use four major protocols to transfer data: Local, HTTP, Secure Shell (SSH) and Git.
 Here we’ll discuss what they are and in what basic circumstances you would want (or not want) to use them.

 The most basic is the Local protocol, in which the remote repository is in another directory on disk.
 This is often used if everyone on your team has access to a shared filesystem such as an NFS mount, or in the less likely case that everyone logs in to the same computer.
 The latter wouldn’t be ideal, because all your code repository instances would reside on the same computer, making a catastrophic loss much more likely.

 If you have a shared mounted filesystem, then you can clone, push to, and pull from a local file-based repository.
 To clone a repository like this or to add one as a remote to an existing project, use the path to the repository as the URL.
 For example, to clone a local repository, you can run something like this:

 $git clone /opt/git/project.git

 Or you can do this:

 $git clone file:///opt/git/project.git

 Git operates slightly differently if you explicitly specify

 If you just specify the path, Git tries to use hardlinks or directly copy the files it needs.

 file://, Git fires up the processes that it normally uses to transfer data over a network which is generally a lot less efficient method of transferring the data.